Chrome Enterprise release notes

 these instructions and report any issues you encounter.

-• CORS Authorization mishandling back to top
+- CORS Authorization mishandling

 When scripts make a cross-origin network request via fetch() and XMLHttpRequest with an Authorization header, the header should be explicitly allowed by the Access-Control-Allow-Headers header in the CORS preflight response (

 Chrome Status).
 The wildcard symbol (*) in the Access-Control-Allow-Headers should not work.
 This has not been implemented correctly, and the wildcard symbol has taken effect.
-This will be fixed in Chrome 97.
+This will be fixed in Chrome 97.Note that Authorization headers attached by Chrome during the authentication process are out of scope for this change.

 As early as Chrome 98, to improve user security, and provide a consistent experience across different platforms, Chrome intends to maintain its own default root store.
 If you are an enterprise admin managing your own Certificate Authority (CA), you should not have to manage multiple root stores.
 We do not anticipate any changes will be required for how enterprises currently manage their fleet and trusted enterprise CAs, such as through group policy, macOS Keychain Access, or system management tools like Puppet.